walterxie/TraceR/README.md

 ```

 [ComMA](https://github.com/walterxie/ComMA) package here only provides plotting functions.
-It will be replaced by orignal ggplot2 code, and then removed in future development.
+It will be replaced by original ggplot2 code, and then removed in future.

 ```R
 devtools::install_github("walterxie/ComMA")